traefik/traefik/docs/content/routing/entrypoints.md

 _Optional, Default=false_

-The `DefaultSet` option defines whether the EntryPoint should be included in the EntryPoints default set.

-The EntryPoints default set is used to configure HTTP and TCP routers which are not defining the [EntryPoints option](./routers/index.md#entrypoints).
+The `DefaultSet` option flags the EntryPoint to be used by default when configuring HTTP and TCP routers that do not define the [EntryPoints option](./routers/index.md#entrypoints).

 !!! info "How the EntryPoints default set is built"

-    If no EntryPoint is explicitly included in the EntryPoints default set, meaning that all EntryPoints have the `DefaultSet` option set to `false`, the EntryPoints default set includes all HTTP/TCP EntryPoints.
+    If no EntryPoint is explicitly included in the EntryPoints default set, then it includes all HTTP/TCP EntryPoints.

-    If at least one EntryPoint is explicitly included in the EntryPoints default set, meaning that at least one EntryPoint have the `DefaultSet` option set to `true`, the EntryPoints default set includes only EntryPoints that have the `DefaultSet` option set to `true`.
+    If at least one EntryPoint is explicitly included in the EntryPoints default set, then only EntryPoints that have the `DefaultSet` option set to `true` are included.

 !!! warning "Only TCP and HTTP"